Department of Health and Social Care: History

-Like many others, the department with responsibility for the nation's health has had different names and has included other functions at different times.
+Like many others, the department with responsibility for the nation's health has had different names and has included other functions at various times.

 In the 19th century, several bodies were formed for specific consultative duties and were dissolved when they were no longer required.
 There were two incarnations of a Board of Health, in 1805 and 1831, and from 1854 to 1858 a General Board of Health reported directly to the Privy Council.
 Responsibility for health issues was also in part vested in local health boards, which existed from 1848 to 1894.
 In 1871, the Local Government Board was created to supervise such local functions as health and sanitation and also took over the functions of the Poor Law Board, which was abolished.
 The Public Health Act 1875 (38 & 39 Vict. c.
 55) designated sanitary districts, which by the Local Government Act 1894 became rural and urban district councils.
 With the emergence of modern local government, some of its supervision was done by the Local Government Act Office, part of the Home Office.

 The Ministry of Health Act 1919 abolished the Local Government Board and transferred its powers and duties to a new department called the Ministry of Health, which consolidated under a single authority the medical and public health functions of central government.
 This took on the medical duties of the Board of Education, the duties of the Privy Council under the Midwives Acts, the powers of the Home Secretary in relation to the Children Act 1908 (8 Edw.
 7. c.
 67), and the duties of the Insurance Commissioners and the Welsh Insurance Commissioners.
 In the early part of the 20th century, medical assistance had been provided through these National Health Insurance Commissions.
 Most of the Local Government Board staff transferred to the new ministry.

 The co-ordination of local medical services was expanded in connection with emergency and wartime services, from 1935 to 1945, and these developments culminated in the establishment of the NHS in 1948.

 In 1968, the Ministry of Health was dissolved and its functions transferred (along with those of the similarly dissolved Ministry of Social Security) to the newly created Department of Health and Social Security (DHSS).
 Twenty years later, in 1988, these functions were split back into two government departments, forming the Department of Social Security (DSS) and the Department of Health, formally created in through The Transfer of Functions (Health and Social Security) Order 1988.

 It was only in April 2011 that the government committed to having a Director of Nursing in the Department of Health, ensuring that the nursing perspective would be incorporated into public health policy.

 Following the 2018 British cabinet reshuffle, the department was renamed the Department of Health and Social Care.